isc-projects/kea/doc/sphinx/arm/hooks-lease-query.rst

    +------------------------------+-------+-----------------------------------------------+

-If the lease with the most recent client-last-transaction-time (CLTT) value has relay information in its user-context (see :ref:`store-extended-info-v6`), then an ``OPTION_LQ_RELAY_DATA`` option is added to the reply (see
+If the lease with the most recent client-last-transaction-time (CLTT) value has relay information in its user context (see :ref:`store-extended-info-v6`), then an ``OPTION_LQ_RELAY_DATA`` option is added to the reply (see
 `RFC 5007, Section 4.1.2.4 <https://tools.ietf.org/html/rfc5007#section-4.1.2.4>`__).